W41T3D3V1L/celikd-gpt/README.md

 > - **The author(s) take no responsibility** for any harm, legal issues, or consequences resulting from the use or misuse of this project.

 **You have been warned.**
+## NOTE : IF YOU FACES ANY ISSUE JUST SUBMIT THE TICKET
 ---

 ## 🧠 Purpose